Graph Neural Network Modeling of Grain-scale Anisotropic Elastic Behavior using Simulated and Measured Microscale Data: Methods

 with $\bm{\mu}_m$ and $\bm{\Sigma_m}$ being Gaussian kernel and diagonal covariance matrices.
 In total, $\theta$, $\bm{\mu}$, and $\bm{\Sigma}$ are coefficients learned during the training process.
 Using the 3D vector between grain centroid as edge features (Eq. \ref{eq:ef}), each layer in the neural network requires $N'_F \times (N'_F \times ( 1 + N_K \times (3 + 3)))$ coefficients to be learned.
-The choice of a Gaussian Mixture Model was informed by our physical understanding of deformation compatibility and mechanical equilibrium.
+The choice of a Gaussian Mixture convolution (GM) was informed by our physical understanding of deformation compatibility and mechanical equilibrium.
 In this model, GNN has sufficient degrees of freedom to weight various positions around a grain differently (e.g., parallel and transverse to applied uniaxial load).
+In addition, during the process of developing the GNNs presented in this work, several spectral- and spatial-based convolution operators were initially tested.
+In general, spatial-based convolutions performed better than spectral-based, consistent with our understanding of the spatial nature of stress equilibrium.
+The GM convolution operator presented here was the best performing, while many other common convolutional operators (such as that found here in \cite{kipf2016semi}) did not outperform the accuracy of more traditional mean-field theories, and as such, are not presented.

 For final fitting, seven Gaussian kernels ($N_K=7$) were used for the Gaussian convolution operator in Eq.~\ref{eq:gauss} with the goal of providing the surrogate model the freedom to weight neighborhood grains arranged in various positions differently (i.e., parallel and transverse to loading).
 Leaky ReLU was chosen for the activation function, with a scaling value of -0.1 for input values less than 0 as it provided better accuracy than a standard ReLU activation function.
 Training of the surrogate models was performed by minimizing the mean square error (MSE) between grain average stress components in the training data and those predicted by the GNN surrogate model using Adam stochastic gradient descent with a learning rate parameter of 0.01.
 Training of a surrogate model for 10,000 epochs nominally takes 2-15 minutes depending on the amount of training data (1,500 grains to 3,000 grains) using an NVIDIA Quaddro GPU with 5 GB of memory.